Tesfalem1983/Final-Project-LHL/README.md

 ## Problem Identified

 - The existing telemarketing strategy yields a mere 11.6% conversion rate, leading to resource wastage, negative customer perception, and employee dissatisfaction.
 The project addresses these challenges and enhances the bank's marketing efforts.
-Right now from what can be quantified, 108,359 calls with a total duration of 8,440,438 seconds(2345 hours) on clients who decided not to accept the offer to subscribe to the the long term offer.
+Currently, in measurable terms, a significant number of calls—108,359 in total—amounting to 8,440,438 seconds (equivalent to 2345 hours/140,674 minutes) have been spent on clients who declined the opportunity to subscribe to the long-term offer.

 ![Alt text](<Images/Call Duration(in Minutes) Vs Subscription.png>)